Scared, confused, alone: the dark truths of immigration detention

 People seeking asylum can be held indefinitely and without warning – leading to permanent fear.
-The UK’s damaging system must change
+The UK’s damaging system must change.

-The UK has one of the biggest detention estates in Europe, and it is the only European country without a maximum limit on the length of time someone can be detained.
-When a person is held, there is no telling how long they will be there for.
+The UK has one of the biggest detention estates in Europe, located near Heathrow airport.
+It's also the only European country without a maximum limit on the length of time someone can be detained.

 A 2018 British Red Cross study found one person had been kept in detention for two years and seven months, and that another had been detained four times.
-The effects on detainees are wide-ranging, but the impact on mental health can be extreme.

-Of the 26 former detainees interviewed for the report, four said that they had considered suicide, and five said that they had actually attempted it.
 The uncertainty over how long they would be held, and the question of whether they would ultimately have to return to the place from which they were fleeing, was the biggest worry.

 In 2017, 27,000 people were held in immigration detention centres in the UK.
 Of these, only 45 per cent were ultimately removed from the UK.
 The rest were allowed to stay, which raises questions as to why they were held in the first place.